Loved by learners at thousands of companies

 PrerequisitesIntroduction to Regression in R

-Ben is an HR Analytics Consultant at Capital Group.
-His passion is using data science to improve the way people experience work, manage others at work, and get work done.
+Ben got into people analytics via behavioral economics and is energized by using data to improve the way people experience work, manage others at work, and get work done.
 Ben holds degrees in mathematics, economics, & industrial and labor relations.